SOCIAL ENGAGEMENT STIMULATING ACTIVITIES

 Our Program Specialists engage our members in mentally stimulating activities such as Jeopardy and other games, trivia, and crossword puzzles.
 We also offer current events discussion groups to help to keep our members in touch with what’s going on in the world today.

 These include visits from All Saints pre-school children and students from other area schools.
-Our GOLD Project affords the opportunity for members to visit 2nd grade classrooms for conversations about life that connect across generations.
+Our GOLD Project (currently on hold) affords the opportunity for members to visit 2nd grade classrooms for conversations about life that connect across generations.
 This program concentrates on members’ long-term memories and remaining abilities, often providing comfort to those with dementia.

 In addition, short walks are offered biweekly for our members who are physically able.
 Just a little way down the road from our Montecito Center is the Miramar Beach, were these outings provide a invigorating breath of salt air!